0xNinjaCyclone/sshglow/README.md

 # About sshglow
-ssh glow is an enumeration and lateral movement tool in linux environments to find the servers which we access on , and execute command on if we want
+ssh glow is an enumeration and lateral movement tool in linux environments to find the servers which we have access on , and execute command on if we want

 # Main Features
 - handle cidr or range separated by - or particular targets separated by , or one target